-With an Inherited IRA, you can stretch your IRA assets by taking advantage of tax-deferred growth and annual minimum required distributions (MRDs).
-If you withdraw all the money, you’ll lose the retirement savings advantages and face a large tax bill.
-You can always take out more than the MRD amount if you need to; however, it’s usually advisable to leave the assets you don’t immediately need in the Inherited IRA, to take advantage of as much tax-deferred growth as possible.
+With an Inherited IRA, you can stretch your IRA assets by taking advantage of tax-deferred growth and annual required minimum distributions (RMDs).
+If you withdraw all the money, you'll lose the retirement savings advantages and face a large tax bill.
+You can always take out more than the RMD amount if you need to; however, it's usually advisable to leave the assets you don't immediately need in the Inherited IRA, to take advantage of as much tax-deferred growth as possible.

-MRDs on an Inherited IRA require careful attention, as they often must begin by the year after the year of the original owner’s death.
-If you miss taking MRDs, you may be subject to an IRS penalty.
-For more details, see Minimum Required Distribution (MRD) Rules for Inherited IRAs.
+RMDs on an Inherited IRA require careful attention, as they often must begin by the year after the year of the original owner's death.
+If you miss taking RMDs, you may be subject to an IRS penalty.
+For more details, see Required Minimum Distribution (RMD) Rules for Inherited IRAs.

 Even if you have short-term financial obligations, you may want to avoid taking all of your IRA inheritance in cash, for two reasons: